gaoadam/Wave-Simulation/README.md

 https://www.youtube.com/watch?v=UdjUCrevOd0

 ## Next Steps
-This first iteration serves as a basis to test my signal processing and machine learning methods (currently in development).
+This first iteration serves as a basis to test different signal processing and machine learning methods.
 In order to support this process, I will improve my simulation framework by:
 * Building unit conversions into my generalized functions (time step to hertz).
 Until then, I have deliberately kept unit labels as generic frame-counts until the aforementioned is done.
 This way, my outputs stay truer to the computation aspects of the project.
 * Iteratively write the wave tensor to memory after each time step calculation, instead of writing it in one batch before saving.
 Currently, the amount of data I can save is bottlenecked by my GPU memory.